 You can simply drag with the Type Tool to drag cell sizes.
 If you hold Shift, it will resize rows or columns proportionally.
 A better way to resize columns is to select them and enter measurements in the Control Panel.
 Row height is a bit different.
 It has At Least or Exactly a number.
 If you set an At Least value, this allows the row to grow.
 If you set it to an Exactly number, the text in the row becomes overset instead.

 Formatting Text in a Cell

 You can format text normally in cells.
-Use Paragraph Styles normally.
+Use paragraph styles normally.
 You can also position text within a cell.
-You can do vertical and horizonatl centering.
+You can do vertical and horizontal centering.
 Option-Command-B will bring up your Cell Options dialogue to set the position of the text within the cell.
-This is very similar to the regular Command-B for Text Frame Options.
-You can also add Cell Insets in the Cell Options dialogue.
+This is very similar to the regular Command-B for text frame options.
+You can also add cell insets in the Cell Options dialogue.